ssnjr2002/stremio-gdrive/README.md

 1. Hit the deploy button.
 2. Paste the token string in the token field.
-3. Copy your cloudflare proxy url and paste it in the cf proxy url field.
-The url should not have a '/' at the end, it would look something like this: `https://copy.paste.url.without.trailing.slash.like.this.workers.dev`
+3. Copy your cloudflare proxy worker url and paste it in the cf proxy url field.
 4. Hit deploy.

 ### Adding addon to Stremio: